 4202 Valley Drive

-Few parks in the city have as slow-moving and developer-heavy origin story as Arbutus Village Park.
+Few parks in the city have a slow-moving and developer-heavy origin story quite like Arbutus Village Park.

 A lot of the city’s early parkland came about because Vancouver designated it as such, or they purchased it when somebody died, or a person donated it to the city when they deceased.
 Others involve land swaps or community amenity funds, quick negotiations for a company to provide green space in exchange for getting a 20-storey condo instead of merely 14.

-In the end, the megamall became a rather small commercial centre, the subdivision went ahead, and a $100,000 park snaking through both of them was built by developers and given to the Park Board.
+In the end, the megamall became a rather small commercial centre, but the subdivision went ahead and a $100,000 park snaking through both of them was built by developers and given to the Park Board.

 Today, you can walk through it and find ample lawn space on one end, and a charming — if mostly forgotten — playground on the other, in the middle of a fun amphitheatre.